bbauska/HTML5-Basics/README.md

 </datalist>
 ```

-<b>2.
-Meter Tag<b>
+<h4>2.
+Meter Tag</h4>

-Indicates a numeric value that falls within a range.
+<p>Indicates a numeric value that falls within a range.
 The tag supports a number of attributes:
 value: If you don't specify a value, the first numeric value inside the `<meter></meter>`
-pair becomes the value.
+pair becomes the value.</p>

 <ul>
   <li><b>max</b>: The maximum possible value of the item.</li>